open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Calculating the spike rate
 --------------------------

 Now, we have all the required information for calculating the spike rate.
 To do the calculation, we first need to calculate the bin edges.
-The bin edges will allow us to bound the incoming spike sample numbers to specific bins, relative to the most recent sample number.
-We also need to make sure bin edges are updated every time the bin size changes and when the active electrode changes, so let's do the bin edge calculation insde a function called :code:`recomputeBinEdges()` which will be called every time we need to updated the bin edges.
+The bin edges will allow us to group the incoming spike sample numbers to specific bins, relative to the most recent sample number.
+We also need to make sure bin edges are updated every time the bin size changes or whenever the active electrode changes.
+Let's implement the bin edge calculation inside a function called :code:`recomputeBinEdges()`, which will be called every time we need to update the bin edges:

-First, declare the bin edges arrays to store the values in milliseconds and sample numbers:

 .. code-block:: c++
    :caption: RateViewerCanvas.h